briandoconnor/my-sandbox/20150805_provisioning_testing_with_sergei/README.md

 ## TODO

 * need to figure out the lvm or expanded root volume issue so the nodes can have sufficient storage
+* need to make a blueprint and edit the other config file